Explain where we go when we die

 Personal Questions | VBVM Staff | Sep-27-2011

-Q. I'm confused what the Bible says about where we go when we die.
+Q. I'm confused what the Bible says about where a Christian or unbeliever goes when they die.
 Do we go directly to heaven (or hell)?
 If so, what about the story of Lazarus and the Rich Man?
 And how does the Rapture fit in?

 2Cor.
 5:4 For indeed while we are in this tent, we groan, being burdened, because we do not want to be unclothed but to be clothed, so that what is mortal will be swallowed up by life.